crossroads/ffcrm_api/README.md

 * Authentication (Oauth token)
 * Authorization (via CanCan) to ensure user only see/acts on objects they are allowed
 * Entity specific API actions E.g. tasks overdue
+* Address mass-assignment issues - currently it is bypassed so it is possible for admin flag on User to be changed.

 ## Tests